Skip to main content

 This judicial decision plunged employers into a state of regulatory uncertainty.
 With the EEOC’s safe harbor eliminated, it became unclear what level of incentive, if any, would be considered permissible under the ADA and GINA.

 In early 2021, the EEOC issued new proposed rules that swung to the other extreme, suggesting that only “de minimis” incentives (like a water bottle) could be offered for participation in programs that collected medical information.
 However, these rules were withdrawn shortly after a change in presidential administration, leaving the regulatory landscape barren of clear guidance.
-This history reveals a fundamental and unresolved tension between the goals of HIPAA and the civil rights protections of the EEOC.
+This history reveals a fundamental and unresolved tension between the public health goals of HIPAA and the civil rights protections of the EEOC.

 The legal history surrounding wellness incentives reveals a persistent failure to reconcile the economic logic of health promotion with the foundational principles of anti-discrimination law.